 Summing it all up

 Talk to your people.
-Casual chit chat can help you better understand how they like to operate, and it builds a relationship of comfort and trust.
+Everyday conversation can help you better understand how they like to operate, and it builds a relationship of comfort and trust.

 Do that early and often.
 Then when stress runs high, or a difficult conversation arises, you can deliver your message in a way they’ll understand.
 And if the employee is struggling, they are more apt to come to you for help – before a minor issue spirals out of control.